HSF/hsf.github.io/cwp/cwp-history.md

 There is a [list of the contributed CWP whitepapers](http://hepsoftwarefoundation.org/cwp-whitepapers.html).

-Some guidance and suggestions for WGs was orignally given here: [Guidance for WGs at HSF workshop at SDSC](http://hepsoftwarefoundation.org/cwp/cwp-wg-guidance-sdsc.html)
+Some guidance and suggestions for WGs was originally given here: [Guidance for WGs at HSF workshop at SDSC](http://hepsoftwarefoundation.org/cwp/cwp-wg-guidance-sdsc.html)

 ## Related links